 The result is a complex visual metaphor for his thoughts and feelings about his relationship with his father and the many people who work hard to make ends meet in British industry.

-As devices, backdrops and drapery have been used for as long as photographers have been taking photographs, as a fine bit of drapery gives an artistic air to the image.
+As devices, backdrops and drapery have been used for as long as photographers have been taking photographs.
+A fine bit of drapery gives an artistic air to the image.

 19th century studio portrait photographers used painted canvas backdrops to mimic parlour settings in two dimensions, while a plain, austere backdrop focused attention on the sitter.